scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

 * performing an in-place build of SciPy; and
 * creating a virtual environment that adds this development version of SciPy to the Python path

-in Ubuntu 16.04. *Users running Windows can follow these instructions after setting up* `Windows Subsystem for Linux`_ *or an Amazon EC2 instance with Ubuntu 16.04 LTS.
+in Ubuntu.
+(Tested on 16.04, 18.04, and 20.04). *Users running Windows can follow these instructions after setting up* `Windows Subsystem for Linux`_ *or an Amazon EC2 instance with Ubuntu 20.04.
 However, the instructions for setting up a development environment with Docker may be more reliable.*

 .. note::